kamalvinjamoori/ECommerce-SpringBoot-Backend-Project/README.md

-# REST API for an E-Commerce Application
+# RESTful Webservices for an E-Commerce Application

 * This project is developed by a team of 5 members during our project week in Masai School, Bengaluru.
 * We have developed a REST API for an e-commerce platform.
 This API performs the fundamental operations of any e-commerce platform with user validation at every step.